ANTsX/ANTsPy/tutorials/UsingITK.md

     return rescaleFilter->GetOutput();
 }

 ```

 # Problem Solution

 Starting from the pure C++ ITK function above, we will demonstrate the sequential steps
 needed to integrate this code into ANTsPy.

+The general steps are as follows:
+    - alter function arguments & add a few headers
+    - unwrap ANTsPy images & wrap ITK images
+    - declare the c++ function with pybind11
+    - build the function in CMakeLists.txt
+    - optionally add an abstract python interface

 ## Step 1.
 Altering function arguments & Adding a few headers